virevolai/safeCOVID/docs/README.md

 ---------
 I was sure someone would do this, and I waited.
 But got increasingly frustrated to see that no one was talking about adoption, just copying Singapore's idea.
 So I built it in two weeks, thanks to existing work by MIT group, Polidea, Vitor Pamplona, and countless others.

 However, Apple has rejected this app as virevol ai is not a health authority.
+Google has still not reviewed the app.

-"your app must be published under a seller and company name of a recognized institution.
+> "your app must be published under a seller and company name of a recognized institution.
 If you have developed this app on behalf of such an institution, please advise your client to add you to the development team of their Apple Developer account."

 While I understand their reasons, I propose that any open source project should be allowed.